Grey Wolf: The Escape of Adolf Hitler: Reception

 The film was released straight to DVD in 2014 and was not therefore subject to significant critical film reviews.
 However, on Amazon UK, 42% of purchasers gave it a five star rating while 25% gave it a one star rating.
 On Amazon.com, 57% gave it a five star rating and 29% a one star rating.

 The liquidators of Grey Wolf Media Limited described the film as "largely unsuccessful" in their May 2018 Progress Report and said that it generated revenues of only AUD$55,000 (about USD$39,000) and that much of this was paid in the form of guarantees by distributors rather than sales.

+The year after the release of the DVD, the History Channel produced a TV series titled Hunting Hitler, in which they acclaimed co-author of the book Gerrard Williams as a reputable investigative journalist.
+The series, which aired from November 10, 2015, to January 23, 2018, in the US, allegedly documents numerous claims supporting the theory of Hitler's escape to South America.

 Controversies

-The book and film concern one of many conspiracy theories about Adolf Hitler's death.
+The book and film concern one of many conspiracy theories about Hitler's death.
 Such viewpoints are regarded by historians and scientific experts as disproven fringe theories.

 British historian Guy Walters described Dunstan and Williams' theory as "2,000 per cent rubbish" when the book was published.
 Walters added: "It's an absolute disgrace.
 There's no substance to it at all.
 It appeals to the deluded fantasies of conspiracy theorists and has no place whatsoever in historical research."